opensauceryafrica/bifrost/gcs/doc.md

 Before you can start using Bifrost to upload files to Google Cloud Storage, you'll need to make sure you have the following:
 - A Google Cloud account with GCS access
 - A GCS bucket to upload files to
-- Google Cloud SDK installed on your local machine
 - Bifrost installed on your local machine

 ### Steps: